 6. How Much Does ARP Cost?

-If the landowner decides to go through ARP, a $2,000* retainer fee for technical services will be required.
-The project will be charged on a hourly basis which will be taken from the retainer fee.
-If the project changes or goes beyond the budgeted scope of work due to unforeseen circumstances the landowner will be notified in writing that the current ARP Permit will need to be modified and additional funding will be required.
-Any remaining funds from the retainer fee will be returned to the landowner upon completion of the project.
+If the landowner decides to go through ARP, technical assistance will be charged on a hourly basis which will be billed monthly.
+If the project changes or goes beyond the budgeted scope of work due to unforeseen circumstances the landowner will be notified in writing that the current ARP agreement will need to be modified and additional funding will be required.

 7. Will all ARP Project’s require Engineered Plans?